316austin316/MTAR-GEAR/README.md

 # MTAR GEAR

-MTAR GEAR is a specialized tool designed for the Metal Gear Solid 3: Master Collection version on PC.
-It facilitates the modification and replacement of animations within the game, utilizing the MTAR file format.
+MTAR GEAR allows for modification and swapping of animations of MGS games on PC.

 ## Features

-- **Open and Read MTAR Files**: Easily load MTAR files to view their contents.
+- **Open and Read MTAR/MAR Files**: Easily load MTAR/MAR files to view their contents.
-- **Animation Extraction**: Extract specific animation blocks from MTAR files for detailed analysis and modification.
+- **Animation Extraction**: Extract specific animation blocks from MTAR/MAR files for detailed analysis and modification.
-- **Replace Animations**: Import new animations into existing MTAR files.
+- **Replace Animations**: Import new animations into existing MTAR/MAR files.
 - **Multi-Platform Support**: Separate tabs and functionalities for different versions of the game, including 3DS and MGS4 formats (experimental).
+As well as support for Metal Gear Solid 2.
-- **MTAR Data Table Display**: View detailed information about the contents of MTAR files.
+- **MTAR/MAR Data Table Display**: View detailed information about the contents of MTAR/MAR files.

 ## In Progress